Last Updated: September 23, 2024

 Chanel found employment as a seamstress in Moulins.
 She also began singing in a cabaret and made her on-stage debut singing in a Moulins pavilion in between the main acts.
 It was during this time that she acquired the name Coco.
 While in Moulins, Chanel met a young French ex-cavalry officer and textile heir, Etienne Balsan.
 She became his mistress at the age of 23 and lived with him in his château for three years.
 In 1908, she began having an affair with one of Balsan's friends, Captain Arthur Edward "Boy" Capel.
 Capel installed Chanel in an apartment in Paris and financed her first shops.
 She had already begun designing hats while living with Balsan and became a licensed milliner in 1910, opening a boutique in Paris called Chanel Modes.
 She became quite popular after the theatre actress Gabrielle Dorziat wore one of her hats in a play.

-In 1913, she opened a boutique in Deauville, which was very successful.
+In 1913, Coco opened a boutique in Deauville, which was very successful.
 There, she began selling deluxe casual clothing.
 She opened another location in Biarritz, which proved so lucrative that she was able to reimburse Capel's original investment in her business.
-In 1918, she purchased a building in one of the most fashionable districts of Paris and opened an early incarnation of a fashion boutique there in 1921 which featured clothing, hats, accessories, and other designs.
+In 1918, she purchased a building in one of the most fashionable districts of Paris and opened an early incarnation of a fashion boutique there in 1921, which featured clothing, hats, accessories, and other designs.
 She later expanded to offer jewelry and fragrances.
-By 1927, she opened five properties in the district and her fashion line was immensely successful.
+By 1927, she opened five properties in the district, and her fashion line was immensely successful.

 Wertheimer Deal

-In the 1920s, she also began designing dance costumes for the Ballets Russes after developing a relationship with Russian composer, Igor Stravinsky.
+In the 1920s, Coco also began designing dance costumes for the Ballets Russes after developing a relationship with Russian composer Igor Stravinsky.
 In 1922, she was introduced to Théophile Bader, the founder of the Paris Galeries Lafayette.
 He was interested in selling her perfume, Chanel No. 5, in his department store.
-What resulted was a business deal in which the entity, Parfums Chanel, was created using an injection of capital from investor Pierre Wertheimer.
+What resulted was a business deal in which the entity Parfums Chanel was created using an injection of capital from investor Pierre Wertheimer.

-Under the terms of the deal, Wertheimer owned 70%, Bader owned 20% and Coco owned just 10%.
-Coco would soon regret this partnership and forged an unsuccessful legal campaign to get the percentages renegotiated.
-Today Pierre Wertheimer's two sons Alain and Gerard own 100% of the brand.
-They have a combined net worth of $90-100 billion.
+Under the terms of the deal, Wertheimer owned 70%, Bader owned 20%, and Coco owned just 10%.
+Coco would soon regret this partnership, and she forged an unsuccessful legal campaign to get the percentages renegotiated.

 Julien Hekimian/WireImage/Getty Images